carlo98/tello-ai-features/README.md

 Autonomous tracker for Tello drones.
 It uses python 3.7 and [TelloPy](https://github.com/hanyazou/TelloPy).
 The starting point is [Ubotica telloCV](https://github.com/Ubotica/telloCV), Nov 6 2018.

-Identifies a known face in the image and infers its smallest enclosing rectangle, then (STILL TO BE IMPLEMENTED) uses a NN to drive the tello in such a way to keep the face at the center of the image.
+Identifies a known face in the image, infers its smallest enclosing rectangle and keeps the face at the center of the image.

+Implements frontal collision avoidance with NN, look at corresponding paragraph.

 ## Installation
 Install anaconda and then: